bobuhiro11/bb2gh/README.md

 # bb2gh

-Repository migration tool from bitbucket to gihub.
+Repository Migration Tool from Bitbucket to Github.

 ## Usage